Skip to main content

 Your therapist wasn’t adequately trained or updated on their training.

 EMDR is not an easy therapy to learn or apply.
 Therapists can be trained in EMDR protocol, yet not have the knowledge on how to apply the protocol to real life client situations.
 Further consultation is important and necessary once the therapist runs into real world issues that occur after training.
-This is especially true for clients who have complex PTSD presentations or have a co-occuring diagnosis.
+This is especially true for clients who have complex PTSD presentations, dissociation, or have a co-occuring diagnosis like OCD.

 Some therapists were trained early in the development of EMDR when clients were asked to list their 10 best and 10 worst life events.
 When I was early in my training, a consultant recommended that I do this with my client.
 Let’s just say it didn’t go so well.
 Listing someone’s 10 worst life events can be rather overwhelming.
 Another therapist told me that she did not use the assessment form in the process of having the person access the memory.
 When asked why, she told me, “They did it differently back when I was trained.”